Wage & Hour Lawyer in Charleston

-Understanding Wage & Hour Laws
+Understanding Wage & Hour Laws in West Virginia

 In West Virginia, employers must pay workers at least the current minimum wage of $8.75 per hour and time and a half overtime pay when employees work more than 40 hours per week.
 Tipped employees must be paid a minimum of $2.62 per hour.
 Employers may pay workers who are under 20 years of age a “training wage” of $5.15 per hour.
 However, this may only last for 90 days.
 They may also deduct meal costs and costs for mandatory living arrangements, but may not deduct pay for uniforms or laundry.

 Labor laws are nuanced and can be extremely confusing.
 If you are unsure whether your employer is complying with state or federal labor laws, it can be helpful to consult with an attorney.
 At Hoosier Law Firm, PLLC, we can assess your situation and determine whether your rights are being violated.